How to Prevent Structural Moisture in Crawl Spaces

 - Cover exposed soil completely

-- Remain intact without tears
+- Remain intact without tears, gaps, or displaced sections

 Proper installation is essential for long-term performance.
 Step-by-step instructions are available in How to Install a Crawl Space Vapor Barrier, which explains how ground protection systems reduce moisture movement.